AyeCode/events-for-geodirectory/readme.txt

 == Changelog ==

+= 2.3.11 - TBD =
+* Are You Interested widget breaks the page - FIXED

 = 2.3.10 - 2024-04-09 =
 * Dummy data using old CDN url which can cauSE broken images - FIXED